The definitive guide to troubleshooting your garage door keypad

 How do you reset a garage door opener after using it manually?

 Our clients who request garage door service in storm-prone areas such as Houston often wonder how to re-enable their automatic opener after using it in manual mode during a power outage.
 Our answer: it’s easy as pie!
 Just follow these steps:

 - Make sure the door is open.
 Garage doors are deceptively heavy, so if you’re having a hard time lifting it all the way up on your own by pulling the red cord, ask someone for help.
 Safety first!
 If you’re unable to easily open the garage door with the red cord, you may request one of our experts to service your garage door.

 - Once the door is completely open, pull on the red cord at an angle until you hear a clicking sound.
 This signals that the door is secure.

 - Next, push the open/close button on your garage door opener.
 This should cause the trolley to automatically move back into place and connect to the door.
 That’s really all there is to it!
 If this doesn’t work, give your nearest NationServe location a call.
 Our team will be more than happy to assist.

 If your garage door won’t close, it could be a different problem all together.
 We have more information to help you troubleshoot this problem here.

 For those of us with garages, garage door openers and keypads have become staples of modern life.
 They make it easy and safe to circulate in and out of the garage—so easy, in fact, that we might tend to take them for granted.
 Luckily, issues involving garage door openers are usually simple to repair on your own or with the help of an expert.
-Speaking of garage door service pros, NationServe has teams in Houston, Cincinnati, Charlotte, Tucson, and 12 other locations across the country.
+Speaking of garage door service pros, NationServe has teams in 15 locations across the country.
 We’re proud to call ourselves America’s garage door specialists.
 Need help with anything garage door related?
 You know who to call!